ndrewtl/airspace-jekyll/_posts/2016-12-11-maps_tutorial.md

   annotate("text", x = 27.5, y = 61, size = 10, label = "Restock Area")
 ```

-Finally, all maps should have a scale bar and a north arrow.
+Finally, we can add a scale bar and a north arrow.
 To add these you can use the `ggsn` package.

 Adding a scalebar. `dd2km` confirms whether the coordinates of the map are in decimal degrees, `dist` defines the distance for each gradation of the scalebar, `height` defines the height of the scalebar according to y axis measurements, so `0.01` is 0.01 decimal degrees latitude: